bp-momentum/backend/BETTER-README.md

 details.
 These users will created only once when you firstly start the server.

-Now you have to give the database information which you defined while creating the database. "name" is here the database name, which you want to use and must du already created.
+Now you have to give the database information which you defined while creating the database. "name" is here the database name, which you want to use and must be already created.

 "Video_dir" is the relative path to the video folder, where the videos are stored.